 On the back, through the sapphire crystal, you can see the mainspring barrel which adorned with a wind rose motif, in reference to astronomical navigation.
 You can also see the chamfered and polished edges of the bridges, which contrast against the bridges which have a mixture of hand engravings and satin brushings.

 Ingeniously, there is a peripheral winding rotor, which provides an unobstructed view of the movement decoration and mechanics, akin to the view you see with a manually wound caliber and much like the oscillating weight design in the Carl F. Bucherer timepiece, we reviewed here.

 The 43.9 mm case is crafted in either platinum or 18K rose gold with distinctive central lugs (to which the straps are directly fastened to with screws) combining polished and satin-brushed surfaces, open fluting, and visible flanks.
-The crown is topped with a polished “B” against a sandblasted background, as well being adorned with a chamfered and satin-brushed wave motif.
+The crown is topped with a polished “B” against a sandblasted background, as well as being adorned with a chamfered and satin-brushed wave motif.

 The rose gold version with a silvered dial and an anthracite movement and the platinum version has a blue dial and rhodium-plated movement.

 Abraham-Louis Breguet, the watchmaker, developed a small watch showing the equation of time in 1793, and so considering the provenance, it’s no surprise that the modern company Breguet, carries on the legacy.

 The retail price is $230,400 in platinum and $215,000 in rose gold.
 (Ref.
 5887PT/Y2/9WV – platinum, 5887BR/12/9WV – rose gold)